On the 23rd November 2023, at the prestigious Go North Wales Tourism Awards, Llangollen Railway won Attraction of the Year for 2023.

 Llangollen Railway was started in 1975 by a group of enthusiasts who saw the potential for a scenic heritage line through the Dee Valley.
 Their original vision grew into what you can see today.

 10 miles of track have been re-laid westwards along the track-bed of the old Ruabon to Barmouth main line, through to Corwen.
-Services currently run 7.5 miles to Carrog and volunteers are working hard to enable Corwen Station to open in 2022.
+Services run 10 miles to Corwen and our volunteers have worked incredibly hard to enable Corwen Station to open in June 2023.

 All the stations along the track are of a typical Victorian design and each station has been recreated in 1950’s Great Western colour scheme.